 The Plan allows the employer, at its discretion, to make an additional employer discretionary contribution for eligible employees equal to 5% of the employees' considered compensation.
-Eligible employees are employees of United Holdings, LLC ("United"), certain vessel personnel and shore based tankermen who are employees of Kirby Inland Marine, LP ("KIM"), and employees of KOM assigned the classification of Vessel Employee as determined by the Company.
-On April 3, 2023, the Company made a discretionary contribution of \$12,833,128 to the Plan for eligible United, Stewart & Stevenson LLC, KIM, and KOM employees for the 2022 Plan year.
-On April 1, 2022, the Company made a discretionary contribution of \$11,226,762 to the Plan for eligible United, KIM, and KOM employees for the 2021 Plan year.
+Eligible employees include employees of United Holdings, LLC ("United"), Stewart & Stevenson LLC ("S&S"), certain vessel personnel and shore based tankermen who are employees of Kirby Inland Marine, LP ("KIM"), and employees of KOM assigned the classification of Vessel Employee as determined by the Company.
+The Company made a discretionary contribution of \$15,911,041 and \$12,833,128 to the Plan for eligible United, S&S, KIM, and KOM employees for the 2023 and 2022 Plan years, respectively.

 The Plan also allows the employer, at its discretion, to make a Profit Sharing contribution to eligible employees who are not covered under a collective bargaining agreement, the Company's pension plans, or eligible to receive employer discretionary contributions as defined by the Plan.
 Under the provisions of the Plan, the employer (the Company or a participating company within the controlled group of the Company), may contribute, as a Profit Sharing Contribution, an amount, if any, as it shall deem appropriate, but the aggregate of such contributions shall not, with respect to either the Marine Group or the Diesel Group, as defined by the Plan, exceed (a) the lesser of (i) 12% of the total compensation paid or accrued to all eligible participants, as defined by the Plan, or (ii) the profit-based limit; in which the formula is defined by the Plan; or (b) such other amount as the Compensation Committee of the Board of Directors of the Company may determine at its sole discretion.
-On July 1, 2022, the Company made a Profit Sharing contribution of \$4,005,531 to the Plan for the 2021 Plan year.
-The contribution was accrued in 2021 in the Kirby Profit Sharing Plan's financial statements and is included in the Transfer from Kirby Profit Sharing Plan on the statements of changes in net assets available for benefits.
+On July 3, 2023, the Company made a Profit Sharing contribution of \$3,958,299 to the Plan for the 2022 Plan year.
+On July 1, 2022, the Company made a Profit Sharing contribution of \$4,005,531 to the Plan for the 2021 Plan year, which was accrued in 2021 in the Kirby Profit Sharing Plan's financial statements and included in Transfer from Kirby Profit Sharing Plan on the statements of changes in net assets available for benefits.

 The Plan allows the use of forfeited amounts to offset future employer matching contributions.
-Forfeitures from non-vested accounts of \$2,292,233 and \$1,762,313 were used to reduce the Plan's matching contributions in 2022 and 2021, respectively.
+Forfeitures from non-vested accounts of \$1,749,892 and \$2,292,233 were used to reduce the Plan's matching contributions in 2023 and 2022, respectively.